For INSIDE X BANK we ask our designers five questions

 Who is your favourite X BANK designer, and why? (besides yourself ofcourse)

-Aari Bostroom and Bas Kosters!
+Aari Bostroem and Bas Kosters!

-Aari Bostroom because their designs are very beautiful, classic and of amazing quality.
+Aari Bostroem because their designs are very beautiful, classic and of amazing quality.
 I am so proud of what they have achieved already in such little time as well as in such a competitive branch where at the moment the well-known international brands are ruling the market.

 I did one of my internships with Bas Kosters and it was one of the most fun experiences I had in my school career.
 I love Bas his designs as well as him as a person.
 Someone with an amazing heart, someone who wants to make the world a happier and better place.